'Serial suspects' in catalytic converter thefts arrested, Tulsa police say

 People are also reading…

-The thefts of about 2,000 catalytic converters locally since March of last year spurred a deterrence program, Tulsa Police Lt.
+The thefts of about 2,000 catalytic converters locally since March of last year spurred a deterrence program, police Lt.
 Brad Staggs said during a July 21 news conference with Tulsa Crime Stoppers.

-Etch to Protect program lets owners get their vehicle identification numbers etched on their vehicles’ catalytic converters.
-Those who want to learn more about the program can go to tulsacrimestoppers.org, click Etch to Protect and fill out a survey.
+The Etch to Protect program lets owners get their vehicle identification numbers etched onto their vehicles’ catalytic converters.
+Those who want to learn more about the program can go to tulsacrimestoppers.org and click Etch to Protect under Prevention Programs.

-The suspects in the Aug.
-4 grand larceny attempts have been identified by Tulsa police but have not been charged.
-Upon charges being filed, those suspects may be identified in ongoing coverage from Tulsa County District Court.
+The suspects in Thursday's grand larceny attempts have been identified by police but have not been charged.